-A winger who is comfortable on either flank, Conway has made an immediate impression on the Rovers squad despite only joining during the 2014 January transfer window.
+A winger who is comfortable on either flank, Conway has made an immediate impression since arriving in January 2014.

 Signed from Cardiff City for an undisclosed fee, the Scottish international put pen to paper on a two-and-a-half year deal.

-Conway started his footballing career at Ayr United, before moving to Dundee United in 2006.
-The midfielder would go on to make 166 appearances during a five-year spell at Tannadice, scoring on 16 occasions.
+Having started his footballing career at Ayr United, Conway moved to Dundee United in 2006, making 166 appearances during a five-year spell at Tannadice, scoring on 16 occasions.

 Fine form for Dundee United saw him gain international honours for Scotland - to date Conway has seven caps to his name.

-Gary Bowyer moved to sign the wide man at the end of January and Conway would go on to be one of the standout performers in the second half of the season, scoring 4 goals and laying on 11 assists as Rovers just missed out on a top-six place.
+Gary Bowyer moved to sign Conway at the end of the January 2014 transfer window and he would go on to be one of the standout performers in the second half of the campaign as Rovers just missed out on a top-six place.